leovaldez08/tic-tac-toe/README.md

 # tic-tac-toe

-This is small game created using basic Javascript concepts.
+This is a small game created using basic HTML, CSS and Javascript concepts.